 Graphical Perception of Statistics: If we know what someone wants from our data, then we can give them that information directly.
 In this case a database query might be more suitable than a visualization tool.
 But the promise of visualization lies in situations where the designer may not know exactly what the viewer wants to know, but the viewer is instead free to explore the dataset to build up understanding by themselves.
 In order for such designs to work, we as designers need to know how good users are at using visual information to build up big picture statistical information from data.

 Research from pyschology has shown that the visual system is capable of extracting a wide variety of statistical information (average values, variability, extrema) from visual stimuli in the world around us.
 This research project is an attempt to apply these findings to visualization, to show how we can design displays that rely on these abilities to let viewers build up "big pictures" by themselves.

 Graphical De-Biasing: Visualizations are not direct links from data to decision.
-Data must be perceived, processed, and reasoned about by human beings, who may be biased or otherwise poor at making good use of data.
+Data must be perceived, processed, and reasoned about by human beings, who may be biased or otherwise poor at data-driven decisions.
 Through the careful design of visualizations, we can attempt to address both perceptual and cognitive biases in how humans perceive and make use of data.

 This work attempts to use the power of visualization to improve human decision-making.
 I am particularly focused on presenting complex concepts like statistical uncertainty to general audiences in understandable and actionable ways.
-This work often involves creating novel designs which address known deficiencies in how people perceive data in vidualizations.
+This work often involves creating novel designs that address known deficiencies in how people perceive data in visualizations.

 Digital Humanities: The humanities has benefitted from the new availability of data, but tools made for the visual analysis of data are often not very considerate of the different modes of proof, argumentation, and exploration that are the hallmarks of humanist research.
 By tailoring our tools to the specific rhetorics of our humanist collaborators, we can create visualizations which are data driven but still support human insight.